 Outline

 A rhetorical analysis essay outline is the backbone of your essay.
 It allows you to see the big picture of your paper and follow the right structure.
-Such a layout can be written in various ways.
 Here, we provide a typical outline for a rhetorical essay:

-- Through a vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees and apply for scholarships and grants.
+- Thesis: Through a vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees.

-- An introductory paragraph with background information on the topic: The President’s talk with students on education at Benjamin Banneker Academic High School.
+- Introduction: Background information on the topic (the President talk with students on education at Benjamin Banneker Academic High School).

-- The President of the United States talked with students about education and tuition fees.
+- Summary: The President talked with students about education and tuition fees.
 Barack Obama emphasized the role of higher degrees and motivated students to enroll in courses.
-He raised concerns about tertiary education and advised students to fill out FAFSA reports to cover their education.

-If you want to learn more about creating outlines for essays, please consider reading our another guide: How to Write an Outline for an Essay and understand other key concepts of outlining.
+If you want to learn more about creating outlines for essays, please consider reading our guide: How to Write an Outline for an Essay.

 Introduction

 The main function of the rhetorical analysis introduction is to lead to your arguments provided in the thesis.
-Usually, it starts with giving background information.
-As we stated in the outline, background information was related to the President’s talk on education.
-This information helps the reader understand the argument’s pertinence and the essay in its entirety.
+For practical advice on how to start an essay strong enough to set up a rhetorical argument, our dedicated guide covers hooks, context, and framing strategies.
+Usually, the intro begins with background information that helps the reader understand the argument pertinence and the essay in its entirety.

 Summary